alikarakurum/alikarakurum/README.md

 - 👋 Hi, I’m @alikarakurum
-- 👀 I’m interested in developing software projects.
-Innovation and creative solutions are always my cup of tea.
+- 👀 I’m a Mechatronics Engineer who interested in software development.

-- 🌱 I’m currently learning .Net Core/Framework, also I am examining software design patterns to improve my skills on software developing.
-- I have used;
+- "I have used" and "I work on";
-  - C Language For: Developing Arduino projects includes controlling actuators, reading sensors ext.
+  - C: Arm Cortex M4 architecture microcontrollers like STM32.
-  - Python Language For: Machine learning applications and developing computer graphic softwares.
+  - Python: Machine learning applications and computer vision & graphic solutions.
-  - Dart Language For: Creating mobile applications via Flutter for enterprising attempts.
+  - Dart: Mobile applications via Flutter.
-  - C# Language For: .Net Core / Framework MVC applications and Windows Form Applications.
-- 💞️ I’m looking to collaborate on software programming/computer graphics/artificial intelligence projects.
+  - Java: Spring Framework applications.
 - 📫 You can reach me on: "alikarakurum.dev@gmail.com"